-2: Significant Accounting Policies
+2; Significant Accounting Policies

 This note provides a list of the significant accounting policies adopted in the preparation of these financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-The accounting policies applied in these financial statements are the same as those applied in the financial statements as at and for the year ended 31 March 2023.
+The accounting policies applied in these financial statements are the same as those applied in the financial statements as at and for the year ended 31 March 2024.

-2.1 Basis of Preparation of Financial Statements
+2,1 Basis of Preparation of Financial Statements U) Compliance with indAS

 (2) Basis of measurement

-The Financial Statements have been prepared on the historical cost convention on accrual basis except for certain financial assets and liabilities that are measured at fair value, amortised cost or present value, as disclosed in accounting policies and Defined Benefit Plans where Plan Assets are measured at fair value at the end of each reporting period:
+The Financial Statements have been prepared on the historical cost convention on accrual basis except for certain financial assets and liabilities that are measured at fair value, amortised cost or present value, as disclosed

 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

-As the operating cycle cannot be identified in normal course due to the special nature of the industry, the same has been assumed to have duration of 12 months.
-Accordingly, all assets and liabilities have been classified as current or non-current as per the Company's operating cycle and other criteria set out in Ind AS-1 'Presentation of Financial Statements' and Schedule III to the Companies Act, 2013.
+As the Operating cycle cannot be identified in normal course due to the special nature of the industry, the same has been assumed to have duration of 12 months.
+Accordingly, all assets and liabilities have been classified as current or non-current as per the Company's operating cycle and other criteria set out in Ind AS-l 'Presentation of Financial Statements' and Schedule III to the Companies Act, 2013.

 (3) Functional and presentation currency

-These financial statements are presented in Indian Rupees (INR), which is also the Company's functional currency.
+These financial Statements are presented in Indian Rupees (INR|, which Is also the Company's functional currency.
 All amounts have been rounded off to the nearest thousands except share data, unless otherwise stated.

-(4) Current vs Non-current Classification
+| A) Current vs Non-current Classification

-The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.
-An asset is treated as current when it is:
+The Company presents assets and liabilities in the balance sheet based an current/ non-current classification.
+An asset is treated as Current when it is:

-* Expected to be realised or intended to be sold or consumed in normal operating cycle
+' Expected to be realised or intended to be sold or consumed in normal operating cycle

 * Held primarily for the purpose of trading